Ali90922/Databases-Chogolisa/Readme.md

     - `auth.config ` : Contains the credentials for login to the sql server

 2. **Configure the database connection:**
-    - Edit the `auth.config` file with your database credentials:
+    - Edit the `auth.config` file with the database credentials: username is nawaza1 password is
       ```
       [database]
       server = uranium.cs.umanitoba.ca